pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"cyclic-import"+OR+"R0401")

 ### [R0801](#R0801) (duplicate-code)<a name="R0801"></a>
-Similar lines in %s files
+Similar lines in %s files.

 Indicates that a set of similar lines has been detected among multiple file.
 This usually means that the code should be refactored to avoid this duplication.

 **:x: Incorrect code**